About herpes zoster - "Shingles"

 Standard medical treatment is an antiviral medication such as acyclovir, which is usually prescribed in hospital.
 This drug can disrupt the life cycle of the virus.
 Unfortunately, it can also cause significant, and sometimes serious immune suppression which can cause a severe skin rash and even physical illness.
-By comparison, wheatgrass extract applied to the affected area (on alternate days) is perfectly safe (it can even be used orally), and works well if you persevere.
+By comparison, wheatgrass extract applied to the affected area (every three days is ample) is perfectly safe (it can even be used orally), and works well if you persevere.

 The two patients below both responded well to application of wheatgrass extract, but experience has shown that the extract should only be applied lightly once every three days.
 It is important not to overtreat.